Tutorial: Using an Amazon S3 trigger to invoke a Lambda function - AWS Lambda

 To upload an object to your Amazon S3 bucket

-1. Open the Buckets page of the Amazon S3 console and choose the bucket you created earlier.
+1. Open the Buckets page of the Amazon S3 console and choose the bucket that you created earlier.

 2. Choose Upload.